 How hard could it be?
 Well, very hard, apparently.
 Star Trek Picard has been a depressing, frustrating end to Jean-Luc Picard’s story.

 Enterprise, at least, had a cracking theme tune.
-Picard’s own theme tune, meandering, unengaging, and thinking it’s more interesting than it really is, is the perfect summary of the show.
+Picard’s own theme tune in the first two seasons, meandering, unengaging, and thinking it’s more interesting than it really is, is the perfect summary of the show.

 Picard season 1 was messy, to say the least, but that mess was nothing compared to the utter chaos of season 2 which tried to juggle a ridiculous amount of plot threads while floundering around to find something, anything, interesting.

 In seeming acknowledgement of its own failure, the cast that the series has put together over the past two seasons have been jettisoned in favour of a full on TNG reunion (something the series had initially promised it wouldn’t be) for Star Trek: Picard season 3.
-The prospect of this is more worrying than it is exciting.
-Even if season 3 marks an improvement, it’s still impossible to escape the conclusion that Picard was a misguided, flawed, venture from the start.
+Season 3 is undoubtedly an improvement: it tells a coherent story and has lots of great moments.
+But it hasn’t made up for the first two seasons, at least not yet.